Our Services

 QTAP is offered free of charge for youth ages 12-24; participants must self-identify as LGBTQ+ or questioning to join.

-If you would like more information about CBITS or QTAP, please contact Assistant Clinical Manager for Youth Programs, Rubi Pelayo, at [email protected]
+If you would like more information about CBITS or QTAP, please contact Clinical Manager for Youth Programs, Rubi Pelayo, at [email protected]

 College Based Therapy